LuiseFreese/PowerApps-Masterclass/README.md

 ## Responsive Apps that look good on any screen

-- intro to responsive screens (containers, v,h, c, breakpoints, label:  App.width) - 15 minutes
+- intro to responsive screens (containers, breakpoints, label:  App.width) - 15 minutes
 - task: create a screen with containers based on a screenshot (try to replicate this!) - test everything on different screen sizes (dev tools) - 15 minutes

 ## COFFEEBREAK